 It was built at the height of the great depression and provided

 work for over 300 people.
 Built in less than one year, the building stands on the prominent Swanston and Collins Street corner.
 It remains one of the city's most impressive examples of art deco architecture.

 Australian marbles are used extensively on interior walls throughout the building.

-The Manchester unity building is also home to a number of long established dental practices, including Collins Dental Image on level 2, and the Manchester Unity Dental Centre on level 4.
+The Manchester Unity building is also home to a number of long established dental practices.
+This includes Collins Dental Image on level 2, and the Manchester Unity Dental Centre on level 4.

 The building is also home to a large number of Melbourne's jewellery traders.

-The ground floor lobby, ceilings and cornices artwork depicts Aboriginals, Australian Flora and fauna as well as transport, building and primary industries.
+The ground floor lobby, ceilings and cornices artworks depict Aboriginals, Australian Flora and fauna as well as transport, building and primary industries.

-The eastern building of Buckley and Nunn, the Men's Store at 298-304 Bourke Street in Melbourne's central business district, was designed by the local architects Bates, Smart & McCutcheon.
+The eastern building facade of the former Buckley and Nunn menswear store, at 298-304 Bourke Street, was designed by the local architects Bates, Smart & McCutcheon.